BernardaP/react-state-remote/readme.md

 export default Comment
 ```

->Notice the use of ternary operator to change the gif in the `img` tag
+> Notice the use of ternary operator to change the gif in the `img` tag

 So onClick the button will run the method changeKarma.

-Even though our class is changing on click of the button, nothing really is happening on the screen.
-So let's add bit of styling in `index.css` to see some changes.
+Even though our `className` is changing on click of the button, nothing really is happens on the screen.
+So let's add a bit of styling in `index.css` to see some changes.

 ```
 .good,